Table and EventTable objects¶Note

 produced by gravitational-wave searches.

-Reading and writing tables in LIGO_LW
+Reading and writing tables in LIGO_LW XML format is supported with

-format='ligolw', tablename=<tablename>'
+format='ligolw', tablename=<tablename>' where <tablename> can be

-any of the supported LSC table names (see ligo.lw.lsctables
+any of the supported LSC table names (see ligo.lw.lsctables).

 >>> t = EventTable.read('H1-LDAS_STRAIN-968654552-10.xml.gz', tablename='sngl_burst')